In South Korea, Success Fighting The Virus Brings Success At The Ballot Box

 And if South Korea's situation remains challenging, it certainly looks better in comparison to other countries, whose health systems have buckled under the influx of patients.
 World leaders (and a rock star) have sought Moon's advice and assistance.

 President Trump called Moon last month, urgently requesting COVID-19 test kits.
-(South Korea this week was due to send an initial batch of 600,000 this week.)
+(South Korea was due to send an initial batch of 600,000 this week.)
 The following day, Canadian Prime Minister Justin Trudeau called and lauded South Korea's "steadfast and diligent" efforts.
 U2 singer Bono wrote to ask Moon for protective gear for Irish health care workers.

 Meanwhile, Moon's political persona, which projects competence, not charisma, seems to have served him well.